 The prescribed anti-diabetic drug market holds a noteworthy market share throughout the forecast period.
 This is because these drugs are prescribed to patients by doctors with other diabetes-related therapies.
 Moreover, the wrong dosage of some drugs can lead to a harmful impact on the patient’s health.

 However, many pharmaceutical companies are launching OTC anti-diabetic drugs, especially in emerging economies, as these are cheaper than the prescribed drugs.
-Thus, the OTC ant-diabetic drug market will experience a significant CAGR between 2019 and 2025, owing to rising sales in developing economies.
+Thus, the OTC ant-diabetic drug market will experience significant growth owing to rising sales in developing economies.

+Geographically, the global anticoagulants market has been segmented into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
+By geography, North America holds a significant market share.
 Regionally, the global anti-diabetic drug market is classified into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
-North America accounted for a significant share of the global anti-diabetic drug market in 2019.
+North America accounted for a significant share of the global anti-diabetic drug market in the coming years.

 The presence of major pharmaceutical companies in the region contributes significantly to the notable market share of this region in the global anti-diabetic drug market.
 The increasing number of diabetic patients in countries like the U.S. and Canada is augmenting the demand for anti-diabetic drugs.